 Every year, students also take acting classes in interpretation and technique, as well as drama courses in Shakespeare, theater history, prose and poetry.
 During their final two years, undergraduates must participate in theatrical productions and take classes about acting as a profession.
 Students might have the opportunity to work with MFA candidates.

 Master of Fine Arts in Drama

 The MFA in Drama at Juilliard is also a four-year conservatory program in which students develop acting skills and develop a variety of other theatrical skills, including directing, playwriting, pedagogy and production.
 Graduate students take acting classes in interpretation and technique for all four years.
 During the final two years, they focus on performance and take classes about the acting profession.
 The program's curriculum consists of 110 credits.

 CUNY Brooklyn College

-Brooklyn College is in the process of building an $80 million addition to its performing arts center, which would cater to several departments, including the Department of Theater.
-The BFA program accepts 12 students annually; just ten students are admitted each year to the MFA program.
+Located in the Department of Theater, the BFA program accepts ten students annually; just ten students are admitted each year to the MFA program as well.

 Bachelor of Arts in Theater